UBC-DSCI/jupyterdays/jupyterdays/sessions/austin-colclough/md2canvas.md

 ### A brief history of the internet

-* [Eben Moglen](https://en.wikipedia.org/wiki/Eben_Moglen): coined the term "low-friction collaboration"
+* [Eben Moglen](https://en.wikipedia.org/wiki/Eben_Moglen): coined the term "low-friction collaboration".
+Collaboration is a human instinct, just need to remove obstacles preventing it.

+* Canvas: Very high friction (by design and necessity)
 * Jupyter/opensource/github: very low friction

-* Canvas: Very high friction (by design and necessity)

 ### OCESE and top-down learning for open source computing